 Candy gets up every morning to go for a several mile walk so she can enjoy this beautiful city we live in.
 She also loves to spend time with her children and grandchildren who all love to run and get outside.

-Kristin is also new to Just Say Something!
-She is looking forward to her role in the Strengthening Families Program and to all that Just Say Something promotes and models in the community.
-She is a US Navy Veteran married to a resident physician going through training at Greenville Memorial Hospital; mother to two elementary aged children; and stepmother to a high school freshman.
-She has always had a passion for serving her community, especially when it comes to children and families, and is very excited about this next chapter!
+Kristin is a new employee at Just Say Something and is looking forward to her role in the Strengthening Families Program and all that Just Say Something promotes and models in the community.
+She is a U.S. Navy Veteran, mother to two elementary aged children, and stepmother to a high school freshman.
+She has always had a passion for serving her community, especially where children and families are concerned, and is very excited for this next chapter!

 Carolyn Scott recently joined Just Say Something through the Goodwill Senior Community Service Employment Program.
 A former medical assistant, substitute teacher, and daycare provider, Carolyn feels that Just Say Something fits right in when it comes to her values and helping people in the community.